 A table is just a container for raw information (called data), similar to a folder in a manual filing system.
-Each table in an Access database contains information about a single entity, such as a person or product, and the data in the table is organized into rows and columns.
+Each table in an Access database contains information about a single topic, such as employees or products, and the data in the table is organized into rows and columns.